mCodex/react-native-rooster/README.md

 ```

 > [!TIP]
-> Call `setToastConfig` from anywhere to merge runtime overrides, such as toggling placement when a modal opens.
+> Call `setToastConfig` from anywhere to merge runtime overrides, such as moving toasts to the top-right while a modal is open.

 ## 🧰 Composable API